LyonsZhang/CINEMA-Group/content/authors/ChenYang/_index.md

 Now he is looking for a 23-summer internship and a 24-fall Ph.D. position in biostatistics or other similar fields.
 If you can offer him an opportunity, please feel free to contact him.

-If you want to know more about Caffery, Please visit www.cafferyyang.com.
+If you want to know more about Caffery, Please visit  [Caffery's self homepage](www.cafferyyang.com).